Jump to

 Close this pop-up window Go to top

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

-Notes Mass (inertia and momentum)
+Mass (inertia and momentum) Notes

 Higgs mechanism Mass (inertia and momentum)

-In this example of a simple universe, there is no mechanism that could be the Higgs mechanism
+There is nothing that could be the Higgs mechanism

 Simple inertia Mass (inertia and momentum)

-In this example of a simple universe, with the strand particles in a torus shaped particle moving at a constant speed, for a torus shaped particle to move forwards
+Instead of the Higgs mechanism, in this example of a simple physics model, with the strand shaped particles in a torus shaped particle of matter, moving continuously at a single constant speed

-The internal strand particles of the torus shaped particle, have to bunch up on one side or other, distorting the particle's perfectly round torus shape
+The internal strand shaped particles of the torus shaped particle, have to bunch up on one side or other

 The following animation shows the simple electron particle and proton particle changing shape when the particles move, the Move Forwards button starts the particles moving forwards, the Run button start / stops the animation (any of the buttons can be used in pause mode)